Inspired to Innovate

 An auto industry veteran who spent 40 years at General Motors, Louckes served as chief engineer of Oldsmobile.
 He was instrumental in the introduction of the first high-volume twin overhead cam 4-valve engine, the first passenger car turbo-charged engine, the first production air bag system, the first modern front-wheel drive system, and the first air spring suspension system.
 Louckes led the development of the Paice prototype and served as Chief Operating Officer.

 Since becoming executive chairman of the Paice Board of Directors in 2006, Keenan has served as the company’s inspirational leader.
-As Chief Financial Officer of the Abell Foundation, she has provided critical business and financial leadership and played a key role in securing necessary funding for Paice and obtaining licensing agreements with major automakers.
+As Senior Vice President of the Abell Foundation, she has provided critical business and financial leadership and played a key role in securing necessary funding for Paice and obtaining licensing agreements with major automakers.

 An automotive executive with 50+ years experience, Oswald has been on the Paice Board of Directors since 2001 and served as Paice’s Chief Executive Officer since 2006.
 He previously served as Chairman, CEO and President at Robert Bosch Corporation, the world’s largest supplier of automotive components and systems.
 Oswald also held leadership positions at Ford Motor Co. and Cummins, Inc.